Creddit-lol/Creddit-Core/CONTRIBUTING.md

-Contributing to Creddit Core
+Contributing to CREDD Core
 ============================

-The Creddit Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The CREDD Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.